How to Read an EKG Quickly & How Do You Count Heart Rate on ECG

 How do you know if an EKG is normal?

-You check for regular rhythm, normal P waves, QRS complexes, and T waves.
-You confirm intervals fall within standard ranges.
-You compare the tracing to reference examples.
-You use reliable equipment for clear results.
+Check for a regular rhythm; normal P waves, QRS complexes, and T waves; and intervals within standard ranges.
+Compare the tracing to reference examples, and use reliable equipment for a clear signal.

 What is the easiest way to calculate heart rate on an EKG?

-You count the large boxes between two R waves.
-You divide 300 by that number.
-You use the Big Box Method for regular rhythms.
-You get a quick estimate in seconds.
+For a regular rhythm, count the large boxes between two R waves and divide 300 by that number (the Big Box Method).
+It gives a quick estimate in seconds.

 Can you use the 12-Lead ECG Trunk Cable for both adults and children?

-You can use the 12-Lead ECG Trunk Cable, GE Marquette Compatible (SKU: VE006-BAI), for adults and pediatric patients.
-You get a 7-foot latex-free cable with color coding for easy setup.
+Yes — the 12-Lead ECG Trunk Cable, GE Marquette Compatible (VE006-BAI), supports adult and pediatric patients.
+It's a 7-foot latex-free cable with color coding for easy setup, currently US$88 (27% off the $120 list price).

 What should you do if the EKG tracing looks unclear?